-Above all, what you get is time to create art, practice mindfulness while becoming more self-aware.
+Above all, what you get is time to create art, and practice mindfulness while becoming more self-aware.
 You need to get to know you!

 Search your deepest halls and dungeons.
 Explore the towers of your mind and the oceans of your emotions.
-While you grow as a person, your artistic growth comes a yummy bonus.
+While you grow as a person, your artistic growth comes with a yummy bonus.